PreK - 8th Grade

 Eighth Grade Overview

-Time4Learning is an online, student-paced learning system covering preschool through middle school.
+Time4Learning is an online, student-paced learning system covering preschool through high school.
 It is popular as a eighth grade homeschool curriculum, as an afterschool tutorial and as a summer study or enrichment program.

 For eighth graders, Time4Learning provides language arts, math, science and social studies.
 Students also get access to an online playground.

 This section provides a summary of the key eighth grade learning objectives for reading, language arts, and math.
 A more detailed description of each subject is provided below, including links with more information on the hundreds of learning activities.
 The eighth grade language arts and math curriculum correlate to state standards.

 Eighth grade is a year of highly visible progress in reading, writing and language arts.
 By the end of eighth grade language arts, students should:

 - Accurately apply punctuation, grammar, and syntax skills

 - Read with fluency while applying comprehension strategies